kontent-ai/rich-text-resolver-js/README.md

 - Svelte: [svelte-portabletext](https://github.com/portabletext/svelte-portabletext)
 - Vue: [vue-portabletext](https://github.com/portabletext/vue-portabletext)
 - Astro: [astro-portabletext](https://github.com/theisel/astro-portabletext)

+> [!TIP]
+> This module re-exports modified `toHTML` function and `<PortableText>` component from `to-html` and `react-portabletext` packages respectively.
+These modified helpers provide default resolution for tags which are either unsupported or only partially supported in the original packages (`sub` and `sup` tags, images, tables and links).
+>
+> Make sure to use these re-exports if you want to take advantage of the default resolution.

 The tool provides `transformToPortableText` function to convert rich text content into an array of Portable Text blocks, with custom blocks defined for Kontent.ai-specific objects.